This post may contain affiliate links.

 Instructions

-• In a large bowl, whisk together the mashed banana and peanut butter until smooth.
-Stir in the eggs until evenly combined.
-Next, stir in the maple syrup, chia seeds, vanilla, and cinnamon.
+• In a large bowl, whisk together the mashed banana, peanut butter, and eggs until smooth.
+Whisk in the vanilla and maple syrup.

-• Place the bowl in the refrigerator to chill and set for at least 4 hours, or cover with plastic and refrigerate overnight.***
+• Place the bowl in the refrigerator to chill and set for at least 4 hours, or for the thickest cookies, cover with plastic and refrigerate overnight.

-• When ready to bake, place a rack in the center of your oven and preheat the oven to 375 degrees F. Line a baking sheet with parchment paper or a silicone baking mat.
+• When ready to bake, place a rack in the center of your oven and preheat the oven to 375°F. Line a baking sheet with parchment paper or a silicone baking mat.
 With a large cookie scoop or spoon, portion the batter by 1/4 cupfuls onto the prepared cookie sheet.
-If needed, shape them lightly with your fingers so that they are round and slightly flat on top.
+If needed, shape them lightly with your fingers so that they are round and very slightly flat on top.

-• Bake for 12 to 14 minutes, until the cookies feel dry and set on the top and edges and a toothpick inserted into the center comes out clean.
-Let cool on the pan for 10 minutes, then transfer to a wire rack to finish cooling completely.
+• Bake for 9 to 12 minutes, until the cookies feel nearly set on the top and edges and a toothpick inserted into the center comes out clean (they will look underbaked but will set up more on the baking sheet).
+Let cool on the pan for 15 minutes, then transfer to a wire rack to finish cooling completely.

 Notes